jonbarrow/CemUI/README.md

 </kbd>

 **IMPORTANT:** CemuManager is still in heavy development and may be unstable.
 There are many features planned.

+## How can I help? / I have a suggestion!
+We always welcome suggestions and Pull Requests!
+This program is written in NodeJS and packaged with Electron.
+This means that anyone woth experience in JavaScript, Node, html, css, and C++ can contribute just fine!
+With Node, C++ users can contribute as well, due to Node supporting C++ modules, and will be packaged by Electron just fine!

+If you have a suggestion, and do not know any of the required langauges, you can reach us on our Discord server: https://discord.gg/WYVnFEQ

 ##### Planned featured include
 - Multiple emulator support
 - "Big-picture" type mode that can be used with a controller